OnVideo: Resource Guide to Online and Mail Order Video

 TIPS FOR FINDING VIDEOS

 Now that you know your film is out there, where do you get it?
-Some good sources for finding videos: Amazon, Movies Unlimited, New Releases Video, and Direct Video for new; and Video Depot, Djangos and Second Spin for used.
-For bargain-priced used videos, try Lighthouse Video and CloseoutVideo.
+The main sources for finding videos: Amazon and Movies Unlimited for new; and and Second Spin for used.
+For bargain-priced used videos, try CloseoutVideo.
 Or check other companies listed in the Guide to General Release Videos.

-For foreign or cult films start out with Facets Video, an incredible source of virtually every foreign film ever put on tape.
-Home Vision, Kino, New Yorker and Vanguard are also good sources.
+For foreign or cult films start out with Facets Video, an incredible source of virtually every foreign film ever put on video.

 Tracking that elusive video using OnVideo's Resource Guide to Online Video and Mail Order Sources: